-Applicants may reference various plans when developing their proposals, including the California Climate Adaptation Strategy, the California Extreme Heat Action Plan, other state plans, city or county general plans, local hazard mitigation plans, climate action plans, triballed plans, integrated regional water management plans, or other local plans.
+Applicants may reference various plans when developing their proposals, including the California Climate Adaptation Strategy, the California Extreme Heat Action Plan, the State Hazard Mitigation Plan, other state plans, city or county general plans, local hazard mitigation plans, climate action plans, tribal-led plans, integrated regional water management plans, or other local plans.
 As a starting point, applicants can use the ResilientCA Adaptation Planning map to search for relevant city and county plans, and the Adaptation Clearinghouse to search for other adaptation efforts and resources by location, climate impact or topic.